bbauska/Coursera-Bootstrap/readme.md

 you optimize the file sizes, so that their images will be minimum sized files to be deployed.

-Similarly, while you\'re doing development, you may be making modifications to, for example, your Sass files or your JavaScript code.
+Similarly, while you&apos;re doing development, you may be making modifications to, for example, your Sass files or your JavaScript code.

 When such modifications are done, you want to be able to automatically